 4. Oatmeal Mask

 Oatmeal soothes the skin and helps to exfoliate dead skin cells.
+To use it effectively:

 • Mix one tablespoon of oatmeal with two tablespoons of yogurt.
 Add one tablespoon of olive oil and mix well.

 • Apply the mixture to the nose and surrounding areas.
-Let the mask dry.
-Rinse with warm water.

 5. Green Tea

 Green tea is a natural antioxidant that helps to prevent blackheads and keeps your skin healthy.
+To use it effectively:

 • Dip a green tea bag in hot water for a few minutes.
-Apply the warm tea bag to the affected areas.

 6. Honey and Cinnamon Mask